 Outreach & office support

-If you’re interested in volunteering for any of the outreach opportunities listed below, please email Jennifer Zaso, development director, or call her at 603-357-0600, ext.
-113.
+If you’re interested in volunteering for any of the outreach opportunities listed below, please email Katrina Farmer, communications manager, or call 603-357-0600, ext.
+111.

 Photograph events, including our annual celebration in late August; capture images on properties we own or protected through a conservation easement; other projects as needed.